 - Protecting participants is our priority: mQoL is a participatory testbed and a living lab; this means that without participants like you, mQoL cannot exist.
 Because of this reason, from the inception of mQoL, we have been considering participant protection as one of the priorities in our decision making process.

-- Our operation of mQoL will be transparent: This means that at any point of time, if a participant wants to know what information has been collected, how it is used, or even where it is stored, we will provide the answers to the participant.
+- Our operation of mQoL is transparent: This means that at any point of time, if a participant wants to know what information has been collected, how it is used, or even where it is stored, we will provide the answers to the participant.
 Any participant can withdraw his/her consent anytime and request to delete his/her datasets, without any negative consequences.

 - Research studies require university ethics committee approval: Getting ethics approval is common in the fields of medicines and psychology, where research studies involve human subjects.
 The approval process requires each experiment to be reviewed by a group of experts to ensure that the experiment protects the rights of the participants and is safe.
 Each of the mQoL research experiments requires such an approval as part of our protection mechanism for participants.
 All of the studies conducted in Geneva/Copenhagen/at Stanford have been approved by its local university ethics committee.
 Approved protocols are listed on this QoL website.

 We collect information from your smartphone for the following purposes, and the types of information we collect depend on each purpose.

 - Phone Status: We will periodically check if the phone is ON and operating properly since knowing the ‘health’ of each smartphone is obviously crucial for our operation.
 In case of erroneous operation we may email you with instructions to install an app, reboot your phone and/or connect to WiFi for synchronization.